 1/4 tsp beet puree

-For the Beet Puree – Wash beets, trim beet tops off and wrap beets individually in foil.
-Place foil wrapped beets on a baking sheet and place in 400°F oven for 60-90 minutes.
-Once fork tender, pureé beets in blender or food processor and process until they are smooth.
-Set aside to cool.
+First, we need to make the beet puree.
+Wash the beets, trim off the beet tops and wrap the beets individually in foil.
+Place foil-wrapped beets on a baking sheet and place in 400°F oven for 60-90 minutes.
+Poke the beets with a fork and once they are tender it is time to remove them from the oven.
+Add the beets to a blender or food processor and process the cooked beets until they are smooth.
+Set the beet puree aside to cool.

-For the Cakes – Preheat oven to 350°F. Butter and flour the baking pan.
-This recipe will make a double layer cake, in 8″ round pans or 12 mini-heart cakes.
+Preheat the oven to 350°F. To prepare the baking pan, butter and flour the baking pan.
+This recipe will make a double-layer cake, in 8″ round pans, 12 mini-heart cakes or 24 cupcakes.

-In separate bowl, whisk together flour, baking powder and salt.
+In a separate bowl, whisk together flour, baking powder and salt.

-In separate bowl, whisk together milk and 1/4 cup of beet puree.
+In yet another bowl, whisk together the milk and 1/4 cup of the beet puree.

-Add beet/milk mixture and flour to butter mixture in small batches – alternating between the two.
+Now it’s time to pull the batter together.
+Add the beet mixture and flour to the butter mixture in small batches – alternating between the beets and the flour.

-Mix together until batter forms and colour is consistent throughout.
+Mix everything together until the batter forms and the colour is consistent throughout the cake batter.

-Scoop batter into prepared baking dish.
-Make certain that baking dish is buttered thoroughly.
-For our small heart baking pans (or cupcakes) bake in 350°F oven for 10-15 minutes, until toothpick inserted comes out clean.
-For 8″ round cake bake for 25-30 minutes, until toothpick inserted comes out clean.
+Scoop the batter into the prepared baking dish.
+Make certain that the baking dish is buttered thoroughly.
+For our small heart baking pans (or cupcakes) bake in 350°F oven for 10-15 minutes, until the toothpick inserted comes out clean.

+For an 8″ round cake bake at 350°F for 25-30 minutes, until a toothpick inserted comes out clean.

-For the icing – whisk together icing sugar, vanilla, beet puree and water.
+To make the pink icing, whisk together icing sugar, vanilla, beet puree and water.
 Add more water if the icing is too thick or more icing sugar if the icing is too thin.
+To make the white icing simply skip adding the beet puree.
 Spread over completely cooled cakes.
 Enjoy!